LukasGrebe/ha-addons/ebusd/DOCS.md

 | `mode: ens` + `network_device: 192.168.1.1:9999` | set **network\_device** to `ens:192.168.1.1` (default port 9999 can be omited) |
 | `mqttvar: filter-direction=r` | `--mqttvar=filter-direction=r` |

-MQTT credentials (`mqtthost`, `mqttport`, `mqttuser`, `mqttpass`) are now always auto-configured if the HA Mosquitto broker is used — remove them from your config entirely.
-A default `--mqttint=/config/mqtt_hassio.cfg` is added to the config folder.
+MQTT credentials (`mqtthost`, `mqttport`, `mqttuser`, `mqttpass`) are now auto-configured from the HA Mosquitto broker — remove them from your config entirely.
+Auto-configuration is disabled if `--mqtthost` is set

 ---